Ellie1341994/as-scraper/README.md

   }
 }
 ```
-then execute the test with the following command (you can also add page=<https://...> below instead of adding the code above)
+then execute the test with the following command (you can also add "page=<urlString>" below instead of adding the code above)

 ```
  npm run cypress:testSeats -- -e first_seat=<seatNumber>,second_seat=<seatNumber>